Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Yan and Vemik nodded seriously.
 "We will Give for this Taking."

 "Right.
 We’ll deal with that later.
 I guess we do a hot wash?"
 Wilde nodded, and stepped back to give him the floor.
 "Right.
 First thing would be for Whitecrest.
 Excellent job going undetected.
-You might pay attention to…hell.
+You might pay attention to... hell.
 Standby."

 There was the growling sound from down the hill, and an ATV came bouncing up the trail carrying the Rangemaster.
 That was totally unscheduled and could only mean Shenanigans of the worst kind.